min2ha/ukwa-site/content/target/61459/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The:  DOMINIC LAWSON: I greatly admire the academics who've come out for Brexit but they'll need thick skins and courage

 Comments on the launch of a new website called Briefings for Brexit by a group of 38 academics,